Periods of join algebraic cycles: Examples in Fermat varieties

 and

-The statement about the quadratic fundamental forms follows from \cref{corqff} item (i) and the verification that the quadratic fundamental form $q_1|_{\text{Sym}^2(J^{f,[Z_1]})}$ vanishes in degree $\le 4$. \end{proof}
+The statement about the quadratic fundamental forms follows from \cref{corqff} item (i) and the verification that the quadratic fundamental form $q_1|_{\text{Sym}^2(J^{g,[Z_1]})}$ vanishes in degree $\le 4$. \end{proof}

-With the same notation of \cref{exam:1802}, the last remaining case to analyze is $m=\frac{n}{2}-1$ and $r\neq \check{r}$, which corresponds to \cref{thm4}.
+With the same notation of \cref{exam:1802}, the last remaining case to analyze is $m=\frac{n}{2}-1$ and $r\neq \check{r}$.
 In this case we are not giving a full description of the generators of the Artinian Gorenstein ideal, but instead we provide an element where the quadratic fundamental never vanishes for $d\ge 2+\frac{8}{n}$.